IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 ```

-As the ansible ping is successful, we can go on with playbooks to start new virtual routers.
+As the ansible ping is successful in this single hypervisor lab, you can go on with playbooks to start new virtual routers.

 ### Step 4: Run the prepare stage playbook

-Here is a copy of the [**01_prepare.yml**](https://gitlab.inetdoc.net/iac/lab-03/-/blob/main/01_prepare.yaml?ref_type=heads) Ansible Playbook:
+Here is a copy of the [**01_prepare.yaml**](https://gitlab.inetdoc.net/iac/lab03/-/blob/main/01_prepare.yaml?ref_type=heads) Ansible playbook:

 ```yaml=